Nicki Minaj Dissed By Meek Mill As He Takes Sides In Beef With Remy Ma

 Meek’s latest diss comes after a whole lot of drama between himself and Nicki since they split in January, as Mill hasn’t shied away from throwing out a diss or two and hitting his ex with some major shade on social media.

-Mill’s latest Minaj diss comes shortly after he scathingly slammed Nicki after she posed with his longtime feud partner Drake, as both posted snaps from the studio to Instagram following Nicki and Meek’s breakup despite the Dreamchasers rapper being locked in a years-long feud with Drake.
+Mill’s latest Minaj diss comes shortly after he scathingly slammed Nicki after she posed with his longtime feud partner Drake, as both posted snaps from the studio to Instagram following Nicki and Meek’s breakup despite the Dreamchasers rapper being locked in a years long feud with Drake.

 “That n**** can keep her LOL,” Mill then hit back after seeing the snaps of Nicki and the “Take Care” rapper in the studio before then leaking Drake’s private Snapchat name.